Chris Curl Home: 301/229-4537

 Career Objective: To work in a progressive environment where I can play a lead role in designing and developing state of the art software while furthering my knowledge and skills of computer systems design and implementation.

-Education: Bachelor of Science in Computer Science, Georgetown University, 1996, Cum Laude.
+Education: Microsoft Certified Solution Developer (MCSD), 1998; Bachelor of Science in Computer Science, Georgetown University, 1996, Cum Laude.

 Skills and Abilities: